-When the Create backup file when overwriting a .SEQ file setting is enabled, RealBand will always create a backup file (BKS file) when a .SEQ file is overwritten.
-For songs saved into the same hard drive where RealBand is installed, the backups are placed into an RBBackup subfolder of the RealBand folder.
-For songs that are saved to a different hard drive, the backups are placed in an RBBackup folder which is off of the root (e.g., D:\RBBackup).
+Create backup file when overwriting a .SEQ file Max backups per song: 5 Max backups per hard drive: 10000 When limit is reached, put old backups in Recycle Bin instead of deleting Save backups to custom backup folder instead of the default location Browse placed in an RBBackup folder which is off of the root (e.g., D:\RBBackup).
 The max backups per song setting determines the maximum number of backups to be kept for each song.
 If this limit is reached, then RealBand will delete the oldest backup of the song you are overwriting and create a newer backup.
 The "Max backups per hard drive:" setting is the maximum total backups allowed per hard drive.
 If this limit is reached, then RealBand will delete the oldest backup file.
 There is also on option for moving the older backups into the Recycle Bin instead of deleting them when either of the two limits is reached.